Hampshire Hikes & Historical Sites

 Today we continue northwest to Rincón de la Vieja passing more volcanic scenery en route.
 We stop in Liberia for lunch to get a taste of an authentic Costa Rican colonial town.
 Early afternoon finds us at our hotel.
 The Cañon de la Vieja where we normally stay is the perfect place for a free afternoon.
 It has the best swimming pool of the holiday, a spa, a suspension bridge and offers various activities.

 This morning we walk the Las Pailas Trail visiting assorted volcanic activity areas of steaming sulphuric hot rocks and bubbling mud pools.
 The terrain undulates with various streams to cross and some muddy sections.
 The walk takes about 2 ½ hours.
-In the afternoon we visit Santa Rosa National Park on the Pacific Coast which contains some of the last remaining tropical dry forest in the world, home to spider monkeys.
+In the afternoon we visit Santa Rosa National Park on the Pacific Coast which contains some of the last remaining tropical dry forest in the world and offers a home to spider monkeys amongst many other creatures.

 We travel southeast to Monteverde (2 nights), settled relatively recently, in 1951, by a group of 44 Quakers.
 Monteverde, 'Green Mountain' in Spanish, is nestled high in the Tilaran mountain range and is one of the most beautiful areas of Costa Rica, with large tracts of forest still untouched.
 An amazing 50% of the county’s flora and fauna can be found here.